 Your doctor’s response is probably to give you medication.
-Personally I have only taken anti-spasmodics and anti-acids, and use them only when necessary.
+Personally I have only taken anti-spasmodics and anti-acids, and used them only when really necessary.
 I chose to steer well clear of antidepressants and other such “treatments” as to me they were just covering up IBS.
 I tried faith healers, who gave me some relief, hypnosis which also improved things.
 But I was stabbing around in the dark.

 There are a few leads on official specialized websites, but little specific information:

 No doubt, and we get really stressed trying to lead normal lives and dealing with the distressing and often embarrassing symptoms…

 Well, that doesn’t give you much information, does it.
 Why?